richnologies/ngx-stripe/README.md

 ## Notice

-This project has not been updated for a while.
 After reviewing the state of the art for React and Vue counterparts, some major changes are going to be introduced to align this project with [`Stripe Elements`](https://stripe.com/docs/stripe-js).

 1. `ngx-stripe` will no longer maintain its own interfaces.
 Instead, `@stripe/stripe-js` has been added as peer dependency.
 This will make the library easier to maintain and avoid mistakes.
 2. [`Stripe Service`](https://stripe.com/docs/js) has been updated with all the missing APIs from StripeJS